-c.
-Testing and Documentation.
-Where overpressure protection devices owned by Contractor protect the facilities of Customer, Contract will test such devices and document the results of such tests in a manner determined by Customer.
+(d) Testing and Documentation.
+Where overpressure protection devices owned by Contractor protect the facilities of Customer, Contractor will test such devices and document the results of such tests in a manner determined by Customer.
 Customer shall have the right to audit and inspect such testing as provided in Section 9 hereof.

+(e) Exclusivity.
+Contractor agrees that the Assets will be used exclusively to provide Services pursuant to this Agreement or as otherwise mutually agreed to by the parties, in their sole discretion.

 9. OVERSIGHT COMMITTEE.
 An oversight committee shall be established composed of two representatives from each of the Parties.
 During the first year of this Agreement, the oversight committee shall meet monthly, and thereafter quarterly, unless otherwise agreed.
 The oversight committee shall oversee generally the Services performed by Contractor, establish operating protocols, coordinate responsiveness and communications between the Parties, and assess the requirements of Customer's pipeline system from time to time.
 Upon establishment of general protocols and communication standards by the oversight committee, Contractor shall provide, and maintain during the Term, operating manuals for each scheduled location taking into consideration the general protocols and communication standards established by the oversight committee.
 The oversight committee, or either Party, shall have the right to audit and inspect the operations conducted hereunder from time to time to determine the status of operational, safety or environmental issues.
 The rights of audit and inspection shall include review of all operating records, permits and licenses, together with the current operating standards manuals applicable to each scheduled location.
 Any audit and inspection hereunder may be conducted upon five days prior written notice and during reasonable business hours.
 The conclusions of any such audit and inspection shall be promptly addressed by the oversight committee to determine any action then reasonably necessary.

 10. EASEMENT RIGHTS.
-Customer does hereby without warranty, express or implied, grant to Contractor the non-exclusive rights of ingress and egress upon the property described in Exhibit A to the Purchase Agreement (the "Property") for the sole purpose of performing the Services pursuant to this Agreement.
+Customer does hereby without warranty, express or implied, grant to Contractor the non-exclusive rights of ingress and egress upon the property described in Exhibit “A” to the Purchase Agreement (the "Property") for the sole purpose of performing the Services pursuant to this Agreement.
 Contractor shall have the right at all times to enter upon the Property for the purpose of performing the Services and removing and replacing the Assets as contemplated hereby, including, without limitation, performing inspections, maintenance, Repairs and Replacements, exchanging Assets, and responding to any emergency conditions, all in accordance herewith.
 Contractor shall utilize the Property as a reasonably prudent operator and in a good and workmanlike manner, shall direct its employees, agents and subcontractors to not carry onto the Property any firearms, and shall not permit its employees, agents or subcontractors to otherwise utilize the Property for any purpose other than as herein provided.

 11. FUEL.
 Customer, at its sole expense, shall provide Contractor its fuel gas requirements for the performance of the Services up to the limits specified in Paragraph 2 of Appendix 2.